Please ensure Javascript is enabled for purposes of website accessibility

 How Often Should You Check on Your Stocks?

-If you’re a long-term investor, monitoring your portfolio every day may cause needless worry, but it’s a necessity for short-term traders.
+If you’re a long-term investor, monitoring your portfolio every day may cause needless worry, but it’s critical for short-term traders.
 So, how often should you check on your stocks?

 Man watching the chart of a growth stock selloff on a tablet, checking on stocks